Labrador Peninsula

-The Labrador Peninsula, or Quebec-Labrador Peninsula, is a large peninsula in eastern Canada.
-It is bounded by Hudson Bay to the west, the Hudson Strait to the north, the Labrador Sea to the east, and the Gulf of Saint Lawrence to the southeast.
+The Labrador Peninsula, also called Quebec-Labrador Peninsula, is a large peninsula in eastern Canada.
+It is bounded by Hudson Bay to the west, the Hudson Strait to the north, the Labrador Sea to the east, Strait of Belle Isle and the Gulf of St. Lawrence to the southeast.
 The peninsula includes the region of Labrador, which is part of the province of Newfoundland and Labrador, and the regions of Saguenay–Lac-Saint-Jean, Côte-Nord, and Nord-du-Québec, which are in the province of Quebec.
 It has an area of 1,400,000 km2.